modernistik/parse-stack/README.md

     puts "User: #{user.username}" if user.present? # Parse::User
     artist = parse_object # Artist
     # no need for return in after save
   end

+    # or the explicit way
+  Parse::Webhooks.route :after_find, :Artist do
+    # The query being executed
+    puts query
+    # no need for return in after trigger
+  end
 ```